deepeshkans/University-Website/README.md

-### Welcome to the new UNofficial website project of Netaji Subhas University of Technology.
+### Welcome to the " new UNofficial website project" of Netaji Subhas University of Technology.

 ##### NOTE: This repository is not a official college website, therefore the requests made here for content addition/modifiation are ineffective.